Dr. Brandon Fisher

 Maggie Palmer started shadowing at Fisher-Smith Animal Hospital in 2015 during her senior year at Brooks High School.
 She joined our staff as a technician in March 2017.
 She works part time while attending Mississippi State University.
 She is majoring in Biochemistry with a concentration in pre-veterinary medicine as she aspires to attend veterinary school in the future.
 Maggie enjoys every part of veterinary medicine especially interaction with clients and their pets.
 When she is not studying or at the clinic, Maggie can be found playing tennis, hanging out with her friends, or riding her horse.

 Hope Johnson is originally from Cherokee Alabama but has lived in Florence for 6 years.
 Hope graduated from UNA with a bachelor's degree in biology.
-Hope has one dog named Indiana Jones, a cat named Ziggy and a bearded dragon named Kiera.
-Hope also has over 20 aquariums in her house.
+Hope has one dog named Booker.
+She is also the adoptive mother of Pickles the squirrel.
 Hope loves all kinds of animals and enjoys getting to interact with them at Fisher-Smith animal hospital.